Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Algebraic Preliminaries

-Let $W$ be a free abelian group of rank $2n+1$ equipped with a nondegenerate symmetric bilinear form $[-,-] \colon W \times W \to \BZ$ that has signature $(n+1,n)$ after extending scalars to $\BR$.
+Let $W$ be the $\BZ$-lattice of rank $2n+1$ equipped with a nondegenerate symmetric bilinear form \mbox{$[-,-] \colon W \times W \to \BZ$} that has signature $(n+1,n)$ after extending scalars to $\BR$.
 By~\cite[Chapter V]{MR0344216}), the lattice $W$ is unique up to isomorphism over $\BZ$, and there is a $\BZ$-basis

-such that $[e_i, e_j] = [f_i,f_j] = [e_i,u]= [f_i,u]= 0$, $[e_i, f_j] = \delta_{ij}$, and $[u,u] = 1$ for all relevant pairs $(i,j)$.
+such that $[e_i, e_j] = [e_i',e_j'] = [e_i,u]= [e_i',u]= 0$, $[e_i, e_j'] = \delta_{ij}$, and $[u,u] = 1$ for all relevant pairs $(i,j)$.
 We denote by $A_0$ the matrix of $[-,-]$ with respect to the basis~\eqref{eq-Wbasis}.

 For a $\BZ$-algebra $R$, let $W_R \defeq W \otimes_\BZ R$.
-If $k$ is a field of characteristic not equal to $2$, the $k$-vector space $W_k$ equipped with the bilinear form $[-,-]$ is called the \emph{split orthogonal space} over $k$ of dimension $2n+1$ and determinant $(-1)^n$.
-By~\cite[\S~6]{MR0506372}, such an orthogonal space is unique up to isomorphism over $k$.
-The reason why $W_k$ is called ``split'' is that it is a nondegenerate quadratic space containing a maximal isotropic subspace (defined over $k$) for the bilinear form $[-,-]$.
-Indeed, in terms of the basis~\eqref{eq-Wbasis}, it is easy to check that the $k$-vector subspace $k\langle e_1, \dots, e_n \rangle \subset W_k$ is isotropic for $[-,-]$ and has the maximum possible dimension (namely, $n$) for an isotropic subspace of a nondegenerate quadratic space of dimension $2n+1$.
+For a field $k$ of characteristic not equal to $2$, the $k$-vector space $W_k$ equipped with the bilinear form $[-,-]$ is called the \emph{split orthogonal space} of dimension $2n+1$ and determinant $(-1)^n$ over $k$ and is unique up to $k$-isomorphism~\cite[\S6]{MR0506372}.
+The space $W_k$ is called ``split'' because it is a nondegenerate quadratic space containing a maximal isotropic subspace (defined over $k$) for the bilinear form $[-,-]$.